viktm128/flow/README.md

 ## Data Structure?
-Since we are starting with a rectangular board, a vector of vectors seems like a natural choice of data structure.
+Since we are starting with a rectangular board, a list of list seems like a natural choice of data structure.
 To begin, we will mark each start and end node with pairs of alphabetical letters.
-For example a 5x5 board with 3 flows to complete might be viewed like this
+For example a 5x5 board with 4 flows to complete might be viewed like this

-[comment] # (TODO add in a picture of a starting array)
+[comment] # (TODO add in a picture of a starting array, Flow Free Classic Pack Level 11)

 We then will fill complete the flows by filling in the array with corresponding numbers.
 So a --> 0, b --> 1, c --> 2, etc. A completed board may look like this

 [comment] # (TODO add in a picture of a completed board)

+### File Structure
+All boards will follow these specifications
+- first line will have the height and width separated by a space
+- each flow will have 1 line starting with a letter (indicating what flow we are on) followed by a colon.
+The line will then list node indices.
+The coordinates will be listed as space separated.
+Each line will always have at least 2 nodes for start and end
+- any intermediary nodes that are already filled in will be listed between the starting and ending nodes

+Consider this example file below which represents the graph above `
+5 5
+a: 0 0 0 2
+b: 1 0 1 4
+c: 2 0 4 4
+d: 0 4 2 2
+`

 ## Algorithms